Today’s business decision-maker has an abundance of marketing research services available to them.

 Gather more in-depth insights

-In comparison to online surveys, interviewers are able to receive additional feedback from respondents.
+In comparison to online surveys, interviewers can receive additional feedback from respondents.

 In other words, you are at the mercy of how much or how little participants are going to answer a question online – whereas phone surveys allow interviewers to ask respondents to explain their answers.